getGit789/python-interpreter-online/README.md

 - **One-click Code Copying** to clipboard
 - **Pre-loaded Code Examples** to help users get started
 - **Responsive Design** that works on desktop and mobile devices
+- **Perfect Device Optimization** for coding and testing from any device - desktop, laptop, tablet, or mobile phone
 - **Rate Limiting** to prevent abuse

 ## 🛠️ Tech Stack